Shaftesbury Abbey: Shaftesbury Abbey Museum

 Shaftesbury Abbey Museum features stonework pieces excavated from the abbey's ruins, including Anglo-Saxon carvings and medieval floor tiles.
 Exhibits tell the story of the Benedictine convent and its inhabitants.
 The museum is open from April through October, and the site also features a medieval period garden and orchard.

-The Abbey site today
+The site today

 The site of Shaftesbury Abbey is used to host events including open air viewings of films, drama workshops and performances, as well as historical lectures.
 It is also the home of the music showcase that takes place during the town's "Gold Hill Fair" in early July and provides a platform for local music.